Indigenous Arts Grants Program

 Learn (Professional Development Grant)

-The purpose of the professional development grant is to support the professional development of PEI professional artists’ careers in the following disciplines: crafts; dance; interdisciplinary arts; film and media arts; music; theatre; visual arts; and writing and publishing.
+The purpose of the Learn grant is to support the career growth and professional development of PEI artists’ careers including in but not limited to the following disciplines: fine crafts; dance; interdisciplinary arts; film and media arts; music; theatre; visual arts; and writing and publishing.

-This grant provides financial assistance for professional development and skill building activities that advance the artistic work and careers of eligible applicants.
-Eligible programs include mentoring, apprenticeships, residencies, short-term training programs, portfolio and support material development, workshops, seminars, and conferences.
+Learn grants provide financial assistance for professional development and skill-building activities that advance the artistic work and careers of eligible applicants.
+Eligible programs include mentorships, apprenticeships, internships, residencies, specialized short-term training programs, portfolio and support material development, taking and giving workshops, participation in seminars, conferences or other significant events.

 Programs that are a part of full-time study programs are not eligible for funding under this program.

-Professional development grants are available for individuals or small groups/bands at the established professional, emerging professional and amateur artist levels.
-Organizations are not eligible for funding under this program.
+Learn grants are available for individuals or small groups/bands at the established professional, emerging professional and amateur artist levels.
+Festivals, contests, events and not-for-profit organizations are not eligible for funding under this program.

 Total maximum annual professional development grant amounts: